laravel-ja/ja-docs-10.x/original-en/queues.md

         return 3;
     }

 You may easily configure "exponential" backoffs by returning an array of backoff values from the `backoff` method.
-In this example, the retry delay will be 1 second for the first retry, 5 seconds for the second retry, and 10 seconds for the third retry:
+In this example, the retry delay will be 1 second for the first retry, 5 seconds for the second retry, 10 seconds for the third retry, and 10 seconds for every subsequent retry if there are more attempts remaining:

     /**
     * Calculate the number of seconds to wait before retrying the job.